AndieRowell/andierowell.github.io/blog.md

 Anyways!
 If you're still here after all that, Hi it's nice to meet you!
 A little bit about me, my name is Andie, I'm a 30-year old Asian-American living in Kentucky, hoping to move to California eventually.
 I'm half-thai, half-white, and I split my childhood between Kentucky, Thailand, and Myanmar.
 I've always been a crafty-art-kid so if I start comparing coding to crochet don't be too surprised later. :smile: I have a lot of hobbies and I'm a **huge** stationary nerd so if you ever need to know what are the best pens and paper to use, you've come to the right place!
 I also go down rabbit-hole hobby obsessions almost monthly, and currently it's crochet and fountain pens! ***...maybe I can find a way to combine my hobbies with code later on...*** :thinking:

-Okay! enough blabbing!
-I'll be dumping my thoughts to myself here as well as keeping up with the blog prompts we're given.
-I'll see you guys next week! :wave:
+Okay!
+Enough blabbing!
+I'll be dumping my thoughts to myself here as well as keeping up with the blog prompts we're given. **I'll see you guys next week!** :wave: